 For many, Alcoholics Anonymous (AA) offers an almost guaranteed route into long-term recovery.
 This is because AA combines a proven structure (known as the 12-steps) with a highly effective sponsorship and mutual support network of people who are absolutely dedicated to their own and other’s recovery.
 However, it’s also possible to quit alcohol without the help of AA.

 Rehab clinics make use of highly-effective and evidence-based treatments for this purpose.
-Example treatments commonly practiced within rehab clinics include holistic therapies, motivational enhancement therapy, cognitive behavioural therapy and psychotherapeutic therapies.
+Example treatments commonly practised within rehab clinics include holistic therapies, motivational enhancement therapy, cognitive behavioural therapy and psychotherapeutic therapies.

 When you are new to recovery, you will have to ‘learn’ how to live without alcohol.
 It’s probably that alcohol influenced many aspects of your existence.
 It’s logical to assume that when alcohol is removed, many areas of your life will experience a knock-on effect as a result.